 Tynes finds it plausible that the racist comments that often follow these images could also have an effect.
 “I imagine watching the video and then on top of the video seeing people repeatedly affirm the negative messaging in the video—a killing or beating of a person of color or a Black person specifically—just compounds the effects,” Tynes says.

 Too often, we discuss the happenings of the world—like the coronavirus pandemic and state-sanctioned violence—in a way that divorces them from the most longstanding, pervasive public health crisis in our country: racism.
-As I try to make sense of the world around me, it’s becoming increasingly clear that my time online is stressing me out and intensifying the way I experience the trauma around race.
+As I try to make sense of the world around me, it’s becoming increasingly clear that my time online is intensifying the way I experience the trauma around race.

 The role of technology in racial trauma

-A growing body of research is seeking to quantify the pervasive ways that racism shows up through the lifespan of Black folks and its harmful impact on our quality of life, whether on or offline.
+A growing body of research is seeking to quantify the pervasive ways that racism impacts Black people’s quality of life, whether on or offline.